badgateway/tt-api/README.md

 http://localhost:8531/app/new?nickname=tt-api&url=http://localhost:8901/&clientId=tt-api&allowedGrantTypes=authorization_code,client_credentials,refresh_token&redirectUris=http://localhost:8901/_browser-auth

 At the end of this process, this will give you a 'client secret'.
-Copy this secret and add it to your .env file in the OAUTH2_CLIENT_SECRET value.
+Copy this secret and add it to your `.env` file in the OAUTH2_CLIENT_SECRET value.
-Run `cp .env.defaults .env` to set up your configuration.

 ## 🎬 Running
-From the root directory, initiate the project with `make start-dev` (make sure the deps are installed).<br>
+From the root directory, initiate the project with `make start-dev` (make sure the deps are installed).

 The API server can be browsed at http://localhost:8901/.